meiniKi/FazyRV/README.md

 ### riscv-formal <a name="riscv-formal"></a>

-In addition to simulation-based test, formal checks are applied using riscv-formal.
+In addition to simulation-based tests, formal checks are applied using riscv-formal.
 Due to the exponential run time, formal checks are primarily considered for larger chunk sizes.
 Also, the depth is limited.

 ```shell
 # insn checks